 When you write a book series, it’s crucial that character don’t remain static or readers could become bored.

 C.S.
-Lewis avoids stasis by showing his central characters as children at the start of the Narnia series and as adult rulers of his fantasy world in later books.
+Lewis avoids stasis by showing his central characters as children at the start of the Narnia series.
+We later see the children as adult rulers of his fantasy world.
 J.K.
-Rowling creates longer arcs by showing her characters’ development from starry-eyed children to angsty teens who are driven by conflicting emotions.
+Rowling creates longer arcs by showing her characters’ development from starry-eyed children to angst-ridden teens.

 To make your character arcs satisfying throughout your series: